 If you there's consistency on how often your leaders are meeting with their teams, the tools they use, and a few best practices most people follow, you can focus on the many other challenges and "soft skills" you need to coach people on.

-Most people getting into management have no formal training, so any guide rails they can follow will help, whether it be a great tool (like Lighthouse) or the consistent practices they see every manager around them follow (i.e.- "I just did what my manager did for me.").
+Most people getting into management have no formal training, so any guide rails they can follow will help, whether it be a great tool or the consistent practices they see every manager around them follow (i.e.- "I just did what my manager did for me.").
 You can then help fill in the gaps through coaching, and directing them to other resources.

 6) Train your next generation of leaders more easily.